Home Reviews Compare Calculator News About Contact

 LFP Chemistry Analyst Note

 Crown Electric's standardization of LFP across their entire Performance Series is an engineering decision with direct safety implications for Pakistani operating conditions.
 The Champion, Raftaar, Markhor, Cherry, and Victory all use LFP cells — this is not a premium-tier upgrade on the Markhor.
-It is the baseline across the range, and it represents the minimum acceptable chemistry for a bike that will operate in Karachi summer conditions.
-The complete Crown electric bike price in Pakistan breakdown shows how this LFP chemistry is priced across all five models, from PKR 265,000 to PKR 380,000.
+It is the baseline across the range.
+The complete Crown electric bike price in Pakistan breakdown shows how this LFP chemistry is priced across all five models.

 Real-World LFP Degradation in Pakistani Heat: The Forum Truth